department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Contributing/Monitoring/index.md

 **Feature teams having features built on their behalf**

-The Mobile team will take the lead on any incident that arises and will be responsible for the overall resolution of the issue.
-We will keep the feature team informed throughout and loop them in as needed.
+Feature teams are responsible for taking the lead on any incident that may occur with their feature, regardless of who built it.
+If this is not possible, the Mobile team will take the lead and be responsible for the overall resolution of the issue.

 ---